-On August 19, 2017, professional stock car racing driver Shane Sieg tragically passed away, only a few days short of his 35th birthday.
-Having raced in 68 NASCAR Camping World Truck Series races in seven years and garnered three top-10 finishes, the Tucker, Georgia native was indefinitely suspended by NASCAR in 2011 for “for violating its substance abuse policy and for actions detrimental to the sport,” according to ESPN.
+On August 19, 2017, professional stock car racing driver Shane Sieg tragically passed away only four days before his 35th birthday.
+Sieg raced in 68 NASCAR Camping World Truck Series races over the course of seven years, during which time he earned three top-10 finishes.
+The Tucker, Georgia native’s cause of death was never officially released, though given his suspension from NASCAR in 2011 for violating its substance abuse policy, many suspected that it was drug related.

 “This is the ultimate tribute for my family,” Ryan Sieg said in a press release at the time.
 “My brother had a love for racing and I’m honored to carry this scheme at Darlington.
 For my family and our friends this is a very special tribute.
 I just want everyone to smile when they see the car on track this weekend.”